 Church Christmas banquets can be a time of feasting and fellowship for the attendees and a nightmare before Christmas for the organizers.
-Planning a theme, food ideas and a program can be overwhelming at a time of the year when everything is overwhelming.
+Deciding how to plan a church Christmas party - picking a theme, food ideas and a program - can be overwhelming at a time of the year when stress levels are already high.
 Smart organizers can translate simple ideas into festive evenings by starting early, involving other people, and remembering that we celebrate the birth of the Christ child, who came to bring peace.

 Video of the Day

 Plan a Nativity banquet as an inexpensive way to involve participants, generate ideas for Christmas dinner decorations, and bring structure to the evening:

 - Decorate the fellowship hall like a stable, with hay bales, fences, sheep, ox and donkey wood cutouts.
 Create a manger tableau with a wood manger with a baby Jesus doll and large star hanging from the ceiling made of wood or cardboard, painted silver.

 - Include food tie-ins such as shepherd's pie, farmer's cheeses, homemade breads and dried fruits brought by families as a gift to the Christ child.

 - Invite guests to dress as shepherds or angels.
 Prepare a Mary and Joseph costume of simple light and dark blue robes, and offer these to a young couple with a new baby or have participants nominate a couple that volunteers regularly in the children's department.

 - Prepare "Three Kings" costumes of different color velvet ponchos and simple crowns purchased from a costume store.
 Invite people to write the name of someone known for giving on a card and select the top three as the night's "kings."
 Before dessert, invite the attendees to sing "Away in a Manger" as Mary and Joseph are guided to sit at the manger, followed by the kings.